abazad/tripCM/README.md

 TO DO:
 ======

-- MD5 file checking function
+- MD5 file checking function [ IMPLEMENTED BUT NOT TESTED ]
 - Download set by category ( choosing between STABLE, NIGHTLY, RC, EXPERIMENTAL )
 - Set the input URL from sys.argv